New Natural Stone Tile - Sales & Installations

 Follow-up Activities and Initial Maintenance

+- Attic Stock.
 Retain extra pieces (field and trim pieces) for possible repairs that may be needed in the future.
-Store the tile pieces on a flat surface, no more than three boxes high.
+Store the stone pieces on a flat surface, no more than three boxes high.

-Wolfe Flooring picks up all flooring product scraps.
-The customer will need to sweep and mop the tile or stone.
-The tile or stone should not be swept or mopped for 48 hours after the grouting is finished.
+- Wolfe Flooring picks up all flooring product scraps.
+The customer may need to sweep and mop the stone.
+The stone should not be swept or mopped for 48 hours after the grouting is finished.
 Be sure the grout is dry.

-Do not expose the tile or stone to any foot traffic for 24 hours after it is installed.
-Be sure the tile or stone is firmly set before walking on it.
+- Do not expose the stone to any foot traffic for 24 hours after it is installed.
+Be sure the stone is firmly set before walking on it.
 Then, do not return the furniture or step on the grout lines for 24 hours after the grouting is finished.
 Be sure the grout is dry.
 The mortar and the grout need time to cure.

-Maintain the same temperature for 48 hours after your tile or stone installation.
+- Maintain the same temperature for 48 hours after your stone installation.